wwWallet/wallet-docs/docs/development-environment-setup/01-getting-started.md

-### Enterprise Wallet Core: Create schemas and presentation definitions in order for the University of Athens Issuer to authenticate the users with VID
+### Enterprise Verifier Core: Create schemas and presentation definitions in order for the University of Athens Issuer to authenticate the users with VID

-Alter the file `enterprise-wallet-core/cli/config.yaml` to create your schemas and presentation definitions.
+Alter the file `enterprise-verifier-core/cli/config.yaml` to create your schemas and presentation definitions.

-In the `wallet-start/` directory, run the following to insert the transaction described in the config.yaml.
+In the `wallet-ecosystem/` directory, run the following to insert the transaction described in the config.yaml.

 > Note: The ./configver command will insert the schemas and presentation definitions described in the `enterprise-wallet-core/cli/config.yaml` but not update them.
 This will change in later versions.